vapor/docs/3.0/docs/database-kit/overview.md

 }
 ```

-This method will requested a pooled connection to the identified database and call the provided closure when the connection is available.
+This method will request a pooled connection to the identified database and call the provided closure when the connection is available.
 When the `Future` returned by the closure has completed, the connection will automatically be returned to the pool.

 If you need access to a connection outside of a closure, you can use the related request / release methods instead.